Ernestine Lambriquet: Adopted daughter

 On the 10 August 1792, Marie Antoinette ordered the royal sub-governess Renée Suzanne de Soucy to bring Ernestine to safety.
 Passing the Carousel square in front of the palace, de Soucy left Lambriquet to fetch a coach.
 When she was away, a rebel mistook Ernestine for Marie Thérèse and threw the corpse of a member of the Swiss Guard in front of her feet, but a shop-keeper defended her, also believing she was Marie Thérèse.

 Later life and death

 During the reign of Maximilien Robespierre, she was taken care of by the family of de Soucy's father, the Mackau family.
 Her biological father, Jacques Lambriquet, was arrested in March and executed in 9 July 1794 for his connection to Louis XVI.

-In 2 September 1796, Ernestine Lambriquet was released from legal guardianship and declared competent to manage her own affairs.
+On September 2, 1796, Ernestine Lambriquet was released from legal guardianship and declared competent to manage her own affairs.

 Ernestine Lambriquet, under the name of Marie Philippine Lambriquet, married a widower called Jean-Charles-Germain Prempain, a proprietor in Paris on 7 December 1810.

 She died on 30 December 1813, in Saint Denis Arrondissement, Paris, aged 35.
 The death certificate records her parents as Jacques Lambriquet and Marie Philippine Noirot.
 She had no children.